arve0/NodePDF/README.md

   },
   args: '',
   captureDelay: 100,
-  outPath: '/home/user' //if you don't set this value the route is defined by the url path };
+  outPath: '/home/user', //if you don't set this value the route is defined by the url path,
+  fileNames: ['file1', 'file2'] // set the file names adding a array with the new names };
 ```